-I have tried to simplify the rules so that they are not just look up rules but also teaching rules.
-This is done by moving rules that were duplicated into logical sequence of play order and good use of heading structures and summary visuals.
+I have tried to simplify the rules so that they are not just look up rule but teaching rules.
+This is done by moving rules that were duplicated into logical sequence of play order and good use of heading structures and Summary visuals.

-Procedures are marked A,B,C.
+Procedures are marked A,B,C.etc.